IPL helps lift Covid-19 gloom, show must go on: Organisers

 "We don't expect any of them to return home midway through the tournament."

-With their country having suspended flights from India until May 15, players' union boss Todd Greenberg said on Wednesday that some Australians were "anxious" about how they will get home after the tournament concludes on May 30.
+With Australia having suspended flights from India until May 15, players' union boss Todd Greenberg said on Wednesday that some Australians were "anxious" about how they would get home after the tournament concluded on May 30.

 In his mail to franchises, Amin said the BCCI was discussing all travel arrangements with government authorities.